 |Thomas Cook||6kg||15kg | 20kg on long-haul | 23kg to USA|

 If you’re able to use your weighing scales at home to weigh your baggage prior to travel that’s great.
-Alternatively you can pick up portage luggage scales for as little as £6.99 on Amazon.
+Alternatively you can pick up some portable luggage scales.
 Considering the additional charges that come with a suitcase weighing more than the airline recommends is anything from £30+ this is certainly a worthwhile investment.

 If you think you have the privilege of sitting together as you start your holiday then think again.
 That’s because some budget airlines are creating a hidden airline fee that requires you to pay for either selecting where on the plane you sit or to guarantee you’ll be sat together.